Want to take a quick escape from the French capital and explore other places? Then check out these best weekend trips from Paris by train.

 All these places are quite beautiful and have something to offer to each type of traveler, so if you don’t know exactly which city to visit, you can go to a place that offers something you’re passionate about.

-Are you looking for a beach getaway, looking to taste various wines or you just want to take it slow and unwind in a calm chilly city?
+Are you looking for a beach getaway, looking to taste various wines, or do you just want to take it slow and unwind in a calm chilly city?
 Knowing this will help you easily choose a place among all these Paris weekend trips listed in this post.

 Check out these posts to help you plan your trip to Paris